How to Become a Professional Drone Pilot

 - Register and pay for the knowledge test.
 Note that there are no refunds if you fail, so make sure you're ready before scheduling the exam.

-- Sit for and passing the knowledge test at an authorized testing center.
+- Sit for and pass the knowledge test at an authorized testing center.

 - Once you have passed the knowledge test and received your results, sign into your IACRA account again to apply for the certificate.